 Martha does it again!
 This is such a perfect way to display the countless leaves your kids find and have to keep “forever.”
 Simply press them and display!
 Via Martha Stewart.

 Here’s a fun alternative when you’re sick of painting on paper.
 Paint leaves!
 The shapes provide countless ideas to spark your imagination.
 Via My Owl Barn.

 Fall Leaf Prints

-Making leaf prints is a classic art activity.
-I love seeing the bright colors combined with the familiar fall leaf shapes.
-This one is so great for kids.
+Leaf prints are a classic art activity.
+I love the bright colors combined with the familiar shapes of fall leaves.
+This craft is so great for kids.
+Via Naturally Educational.